netdata/netdata/docs/configure/invite-collaborate.md

 Cloud in our [FAQ](https://learn.netdata.cloud/docs/cloud/faq-glossary).

 Next, we recommend you learn the [basics of node configuration](/docs/configure/nodes.md).
-While the Netdata Agent is proudly zero-configuration in most cases, it's important that you understand how to tweak its settings to give you the best Netdata, for example, to increase metrics retention and improve security.
+While the Netdata Agent is proudly zero-configuration in most cases, you should understand how to tweak its settings to give you the best Netdata, for example, to increase metrics retention and improve security.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdocs%2Fconfigure%2Finvite-collaborate&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)